- Patent

 - Trend 1: Geopolitical Unrest

-Among the many topics discussed in our recent webinar, we looked at how the ‘old’ challenges of managing IP portfolios in times of increasing globalization and fast-evolving geoeconomics have been replaced by a new focus on emerging geopolitical risks.
+Among the many topics discussed in our recent webinar, we examined how the traditional challenges of managing IP portfolios in an era of increasing globalization and rapidly evolving geoeconomic conditions have shifted toward a stronger focus on emerging geopolitical risks.

 - Trend 2: The Unitary Patent

-What makes things even more challenging for businesses is that these difficulties coincided with a game-changing development in European patent law: the launch of the Unified Patent Court (UPC) system on 1 June 2023.
-By removing the need to validate European patents (without unitary effect) in each country, the new European patent with unitary effect (or “unitary patent”) offers a quicker, cheaper, more harmonized method for filing patents in Europe.
+What makes these challenges even more complex for businesses is that they coincided with a major development in European patent law: the launch of the Unified Patent Court (UPC) system on 1 June 2023.
+By removing the need to validate European patents (without unitary effect) in each individual country, the new European patent with unitary effect (commonly known as the “unitary patent”) offers a faster, more cost-effective, and more harmonized approach to patent protection in Europe.

-The classical European patent (EP) requires patentees to individually validate granted EPs into their European Patent Convention (EPC) contracting states of choice, creating a bundle of individual national patent rights.
-Now, innovators can request a single unitary patent with uniform territorial scope across the 17 EU member states that have (currently) ratified the agreement.
+Under the traditional system, a European patent (EP) must be validated separately in each designated state of the European Patent Convention (EPC), resulting in a bundle of national patent rights.
+In contrast, applicants can now request a single unitary patent that provides uniform protection across the 17 EU member states that have ratified the agreement to date.

-Given that European countries, such as the U.K. and Switzerland are not party to the UPC agreement, applicants may still need to utilize the old EP system or a combination of the two to ensure coverage in all their markets, however.
+However, because certain European countries such as the United Kingdom and Switzerland are not part of the UPC system, applicants may still need to rely on the traditional EP route, or a combination of both systems, to ensure comprehensive European patent coverage across all relevant markets.

 - Trend 3: Technological Transformation

-Increasing energy prices and climate change are adding to rising global tensions.
-Yet, the conflict in Ukraine and the growing cost of energy are also driving greater adoption of cleaner and more renewable forms of energy, creating investment opportunities and driving innovation in the process.
+Rising energy prices and climate change are further intensifying global tensions.
+However, the conflict in Ukraine and increased energy costs are also accelerating the transition toward cleaner and renewable energy sources, creating new investment opportunities and driving innovation across the sector.

-Similarly, the aftermath of the COVID-19 pandemic has prompted many nations to reassess how they work together to mitigate future global risks, including how they develop and license vaccines.
-For example, COVID-19 accelerated a significant scientific breakthrough in vaccine development: the mRNA technology revolution.
-This transformative technology played a crucial role in responding to the pandemic and promises to help address future healthcare challenges.
+Similarly, the aftermath of the COVID-19 pandemic has led many countries to reconsider how they collaborate to mitigate future global risks, including the development and licensing of vaccines.
+For instance, the pandemic accelerated a major scientific breakthrough in vaccine development: the rise of mRNA technology.
+This transformative innovation played a critical role in the global response to COVID-19 and is expected to support solutions for future healthcare challenges.

-Post-lockdown, it was inevitable that individuals, financial systems, and national infrastructure, including healthcare, would become increasingly reliant on technology.
-On the one hand, this has led to the rapid evolution of AI large language models (LLMs), with online tools emerging that are reshaping how we research, discuss, create, share, and manage content.
-On the other hand, it has also put our personal, corporate, and national information, systems, and infrastructure at risk of cyber-attack, whether by individuals or rogue states.
+In the post-lockdown period, it became inevitable that individuals, financial systems, and national infrastructure including healthcare systems would become increasingly dependent on technology.
+On one hand, this has driven the rapid evolution of large language models (LLMs) and AI tools that are reshaping how we research, communicate, create, and manage information.
+On the other hand, it has also increased exposure to cyber risks, putting personal, corporate, and national data and infrastructure at risk of attack from both criminal actors and state-sponsored threats.

 What Can Patent Analysis Tell Us About These Global IP Trends?

-By searching and analyzing European patent data in Orbit Intelligence, we can quickly discern many trending technologies and rapidly access valuable, competitive insights, including industry fields, description and claims summaries (using our fully secure and confidential ChatGPT interface), technical features, and key concepts.
+By searching and analyzing European patent data in Orbit Intelligence, we can quickly identify emerging technology trends and access valuable competitive intelligence, including industry classifications, description and claims summaries (via our fully secure and confidential ChatGPT interface), as well as key technical features and conceptual insights.

 The European Patent Landscape

-By searching for all European patents filed in the last five years in Orbit Intelligence (using code "EPRC", pictured here), we identified more than 400,000 European patent families when we undertook this analysis at the end of January 2024.
-Using the graphical view/summary module of Orbit Intelligence (see Figure 1, below), we could quickly identify some interesting trends.
+By searching for all European patents filed in the last five years in Orbit Intelligence (using the “EPRC” code, pictured here), we identified more than 400,000 European patent families when this analysis was conducted at the end of January 2024.
+Using the graphical view and summary module of Orbit Intelligence (see Figure 1 below), we were able to quickly identify several interesting technology trends.

-Interestingly, this situation mirrors that of the U.S., whereas our research shows that priority filings in Asia have increased in recent years.
-It begs the question of whether Europe (and, indeed, the U.S.) will be prepared to tackle the challenges that may arise in the future....
+Interestingly, this trend mirrors developments in the United States, whereas our research indicates that priority filings in Asia have increased in recent years.
+This raises the question of whether Europe (and indeed the U.S.) will be adequately prepared to address the challenges that may emerge in the future.

-However, further investigation (see Figure 4, below) reveals that, for example, GB priority filings have remained relatively consistent, whereas Germany's have dropped drastically.
-This suggests that the decline in priority filings across Europe that we observed above can be linked directly to the decline in German (DE) filings.
+However, further investigation (see Figure 4 below) reveals that GB priority filings have remained relatively stable, whereas German (DE) filings have declined significantly.
+This suggests that the overall decrease in priority filings across Europe observed earlier can be largely attributed to the sharp decline in German filings.

 Who Are the Top Filers?

-Next, we drilled down to assess the top players by patent family by first priority year (see Figure 5, below).
-Perhaps, unsurprisingly, the top assignees are German companies (Robert Bosch, Volkswagen, BMW, Zeppelin, Mercedes Benz, Siemens...), with the first non-German applicants Valeo and Safran (ranked 9 and 10), both French companies.
+Next, we drilled down to assess the top patent applicants by patent family (first priority year) (see Figure 5 below).
+Perhaps unsurprisingly, the leading assignees are German companies, including Robert Bosch, Volkswagen, BMW, Zeppelin, Mercedes-Benz, and Siemens.
+The first non-German applicants are Valeo and Safran, ranked 9th and 10th respectively, both of which are French companies.

-Safran (at number 10) is not only the first non-German but also the first non-automotive company, with the top nine assignees either automotive companies or manufacturers of automotive equipment.
+Safran (ranked 10th) is not only the first non-German assignee, but also the first non-automotive company, with the top nine applicants consisting entirely of automotive manufacturers or automotive equipment suppliers.

 What Can We Learn About Unitary Patent Adoption?